Dan Harmon: Community (2009–2012; 2014–2015)

 In 2009, Harmon's sitcom Community, inspired by his own community college experiences, was picked up by NBC to be in its fall lineup.
-Harmon served as executive producer and showrunner for 3 seasons until May 18, 2012, when it was announced that Harmon was being terminated from his position on Community as a result of creative conflicts between himself and Sony executives.
+Harmon served as executive producer and showrunner for three seasons until May 18, 2012, when it was announced that Harmon was being terminated from his position on Community as a result of creative conflicts between himself and Sony executives.
 On June 1, 2013, Harmon announced that he would be returning to Community, serving as co-showrunner along with Chris McKenna; this was confirmed by Sony Pictures on June 10.
 NBC cancelled the show after its fifth season in May 2014, after which Harmon announced on June 30, 2014, that Yahoo! had renewed the series for a 13-episode sixth season to air online on Yahoo!
 Screen.
-In a 2024 interview, returning star Yvette Nicole Brown confirmed that Community movie's script is ready, and the movie is in the works.
+In a 2024 interview, returning star Yvette Nicole Brown confirmed that a script for a Community movie is ready, and production is in the works.